slerman12/Help-me/3-Disproof.md

 Generally speaking these are some of the political/social figures I like: Bernie, Krystal Ball, Kyle Kulinski, ShoeOnHead (June Nicole Lapine), and Sadhguru.

+> TO DO: Other things to mention:
+>
+> Sectoral bargaining.
+More Commonly used in other countries.
+See “‘That’s Crazy’: Jesse Waters Thinks $20/hr Is 100k A Year”.
+Fast food workers negotiate $20/hr.
+> ^ Not even negotiated by workers.
+The negotiation /included/ the businesses.
+Negotiated by councils I guess.
+> ^ Also Panera didn’t want to comply, and then did “only because that story went viral”.
+>
+> Never having made more than $15/hr in my life.
+>
+> Maybe mention that the living wage is 33280 and what stipend was (assuming you’re receiving one), well below that for PhD students.
+And most PhD students work significant overtime.
+I had to work 70 hr/week often.
+There are also extra fees and phantom costs that the university doesn’t reimburse.
+Parking is required if you don’t live nearby and costs extra hundreds of dollars each year.
+Quality research equipment can be really hard to get, and if you can’t convince your advisor to pay for it, then that also has to come out of pocket.
+> The job is also demanding.
+Each hour can be really stressful and can cause and worsen health conditions like eczema.
+So the hours aren’t light hours.
+Debugging is the most common cause for my eczema of anything else.
+These are high pressure, intensive-work jobs.
+A PhD also takes 5 - 7 years on average.
+That’s 5 - 7 years invested in a below-living wage high-stress job, in which a termination can happen arbitrarily in the 6th year.
+>
+> By the time students graduate, if they graduate, they risk having no savings in their late-20s or early-30s, despite having contributed and worked at the highest level and proven their skill and talent within that setting.
+If they don’t graduate, or God forbid they do something that upsets the “bridges” who are in charge of them, they can lose all of that in a split second.

 ### Slavery or impossible

 1. PhD students are employees